unipop-graph/unipop/README.md

 [TinkerPop 3](http://tinkerpop.incubator.apache.org/docs/3.0.0-SNAPSHOT/) implementation on Elasticsearch backend.
 You should probably read up on that before proceeding.

 ### Features
-#### Huge graphs
- elastic-gremlin utilizes ES's great scale-out capabilities.
+- **Huge graphs** - elastic-gremlin utilizes ES's great scale-out capabilities.
 That means your graph can scale onto lots of nodes!
- We also provide a way to choose the ES indices and routing parameters to better optimize for your specific use-case.
-(See IndexProvider)
+We also provide a way to choose the ES indices and routing parameters to better optimize for your specific use-case (See IndexProvider).
-#### Great indexing
- We enable full usage of ES indexing.
+- **Great indexing** -  We enable full usage of ES indexing.
 Either let elastic-search automaticaly create them, or cofigure the mappings for your specific needs.
 You can index:
   - Text (you can utilize ES's great analyzers)
   - Numbers
   - Dates
-  - Geo (just use the Geo predicate in a 'has' clause) elastic-gremlin utilizes these indices when using 'has' steps.
+  - Geo (just use the Geo predicate in a 'has' clause)

+  elastic-gremlin utilizes these indices when using 'has' steps.
-#### Aggregations (Coming Soon)
+- **Aggregations** (Coming Soon)
   Aggregation traversals (e.g. g.V().count()) can benefit greatly from ES's [Aggregation module] (https://www.elastic.co/guide/en/elasticsearch/reference/1.x/search-aggregations.html)

 Be warned, elastic-gremlin is still very much in development!